The chat.zulip.org community¶

 You can go through the simple signup process at that link, and then you will soon be talking to core Zulip developers and other users.
 To get help in real time, you will have the best luck finding core developers roughly between 17:00 UTC and 6:00 UTC, but the sun never sets on the Zulip community.
 Most questions get a reply within minutes to a few hours, depending on the time of day.

-- Send test messages to #test here or as a PM to yourself to avoid disrupting others.
+- Send test messages to #test here or as a PM to yourself to avoid disturbing others.

 - When asking for help, provide the details needed for others to help you.
 E.g. include the full traceback in a code block (not a screenshot), a link to the code or a WIP PR you’re having trouble debugging, etc.